Product-complete tilting complexes and Cohen-Macaulay hearts: Product-complete tilting objects

 Finally, we have for any $M \in \Sfr\lMod$ that

 (here we use \cite[Theorem~3.11(i)]{PV18}).
 The functor

 clearly commutes with direct limits in $\Sfr\lMod$, because $T$ is a compact object in $\D(A\ldgMod)$ and direct limits in $\Sfr\lMod$ coincide with directed homotopy colimits computed inside $\D(A\ldgMod)$, while both the exact equivalence $F$ and the cohomological functor $H^0_C$ are known to preserve directed (homotopy) colimits.
+Then also $\Gamma$ commutes with direct limits, as the inclusion $\Sfr\lDisc \subseteq \Sfr\lMod$ clearly preserves direct limits.

 By \cite[\S VI.5]{SS75}, the left open ideals form a Gabriel topology, and then by \cref{gamma-limits} and \cite[\S XIII, Proposition~1.2]{SS75}, the topology has a base of finitely generated left ideals of $\Sfr$. \end{proof}